finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the Transaction Portfolios.
     String code = "code_example"; // String | The code of the Transaction Portfolios.
 Together with the scope this uniquely identifies   the Transaction Portfolios.
     List<ResourceId> resourceId = Arrays.asList(); // List<ResourceId> | The scope and codes of the custodian accounts to delete.
     String deleteMode = "Soft"; // String | The delete mode to use (defaults to 'Soft'). try {
-      DeleteCustodianAccountsResponse result = apiInstance.deleteCustodianAccounts(scope, code, resourceId, deleteMode);
+      DeleteCustodianAccountsResponse result = apiInstance.deleteCustodianAccounts(scope, code, resourceId)
+            .deleteMode(deleteMode)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#deleteCustodianAccounts");